 Here’s everything you should know before you buy Traeger-brand pellet grills.

-Overall, all Traeger-brand pellet grills are well-made, but there are some nuances to look for.
+Overall, all Traeger grills are well-made, but there are some nuances to look for.

 For example, stainless steel is considered the best build material for a grill.
 This is also the material Traeger usually uses for their grills.